infosecB/LOOBins/CONTRIBUTING.md

     You can validate a new schema by running:

     `pyloobins validate --file "test.yml"`

-    **4/13/2023:** We are waiting for SchemaStore to [merge a PR](https://github.com/SchemaStore/schemastore/pull/2893) to add a schema for  LOOBins.
-This will allow for use of YAML file schema validation in editors like VS Code.

 7. **Commit Your Changes**: Add the new YAML file to the staging area and commit the changes with a descriptive commit message: